cksac/compose-rt/README.md

 - Automatic differentiation
 - Others...

-# example
+# examples
-Below example show how to build a declarative GUI similar to Jetpack Compose UI
+- Below example show how to build a declarative GUI similar to Jetpack Compose UI

 ```toml
 [dependencies]